julia-dizhak/rails-depot/README.md

 * I added a private method and placed it in a concern, making it accessible to all of our controllers.
 * created relationships between carts and line items, and relationships between line items and products, and we were able to navigate using these relationships.

 ## Cloud deployment - Docker

 For deployment, we’re going to make use of two Docker containers.
 The web server container will be running a combination of nginx1 and Phusion Passenger.

-* Configuring the database
+* Configuring the db
 * Keeping secrets
 * Building a docker image
 * Deploying the application

 ## Rails commands